fuelxc/nike_v2/README.md

  => 394
 ```

 As of version 0.3.0 you can cache calls to the Nike+ V2 api.
 We use the ApiCache (https://github.com/mloughran/api_cache) gem for this and all options in cache directive are passed to the api_cache config.
-Passing false disables the cache
+Setting config.cache false disables the cache
 ``` ruby
 # config/initializers/nike_v2.rb
 NikeV2.configure do |config|